📣 Countries that have announced reopenings in the past few weeks:

 Antigua and Barbuda

-A negative COVID-19 test result no older than seven days before the expected arrival date is required for all visitors, who should bring a printout with them.
+A negative COVID-19 test result no older than 7 days before the expected arrival date is required for all visitors, who should bring a printout with them.
 They must all complete a Traveler Accommodation form online before arrival.
 Failure to comply will result in travelers being denied entry.

-Americans will need to bring a negative COVID-19 PCR test no older than 72 hours before boarding AND take another test upon arrival.
+U.S. travelers will need to bring a negative COVID-19 PCR test no older than 72 hours before boarding AND take another test upon arrival.